Yoli, George and Alyssa Alvin

 Yoli Alvin remembers the day in April 2014 that her 18-year-old daughter, Alyssa, played the piano for her neurosurgeon at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
 The neurosurgeon had inserted a shunt into the teenager’s head to relieve pressure on her brain that morning, but Alyssa, a pianist, violinist and visual artist, still played beautifully on an electronic keyboard resting on the arms of her walker.
 When she made art, “she would forget about her illness,” her mother recalls.

-Learn about organizations that give cancer patients and survivors the opportunity to engage with art and music.
-Recipe for Art
+These organizations give cancer patients and survivors the opportunity to engage with art and music:

 Preteens and teens with cancer can request music- and art-related gifts on the foundation’s website.
 As of April 2016, the organization had given gifts to 24 patients, including a bright-green alto saxophone, a flute, guitars, electronic keyboards, headphones, music festival tickets, professional art kits and a Novation Launchpad—a colorful digital grid used to make electronic music.